-Just like you can’t be kind of pregnant, you can’t be kind of committed to the CPA exam.
-You’re either in or you’re out.
-Once you make up your mind and fully commit to passing the exam everything else will fall into place.
-When your end goal becomes laser focused your priorities have this strange way of rearranging themselves.
-This change is triggered by a new found motivation much more powerful than the passing of some arduous certification test.
-You will find a sense of pride and a meaningful purpose where there once was a boring day-to-day grind.
+You will find yourself rejuvenated with a new sense of motivation and purpose.
+When your end goal becomes laser-focused, your priorities have this strange way of rearranging themselves.
+This change is triggered by a new found motivation that is much more powerful than the passing of some arbitrary certification test.
+You will find a sense of pride in your struggle: a meaningful purpose where there once was a boring day-to-day grind.

-Each time I passed a section of the CPA exam I screamed and yelled at the top of my lungs.
-I felt like a little kid on Christmas morning that got exactly what he had hoped for.
-I get the chills just thinking about the overwhelming feeling of accomplishment I had.
-That positive momentum motivated me even more for the next test and carried me through times of discouragement.
+Each time I passed a section of the CPA exam, I screamed and yelled at the top of my lungs.
+I felt like a little kid on Christmas morning that got exactly what he had wished for.
+I still get chills just thinking about the overwhelming feeling of accomplishment I had.
+That positive momentum motivated me even more for the next test and carried me through those times of discouragement.

 “Watch your thoughts, for they become words.